CalendAid: Community Event Platform

 Project Overview

-Chicago has an active Ukrainian community — rallies, fundraisers, festivals, cultural events.
-But information was scattered across Instagram posts, Facebook groups, and word of mouth.
+Chicago's Ukrainian community runs dozens of rallies, fundraisers, and cultural events.
+But information lived across Instagram stories, Facebook groups, Telegram channels, and word of mouth.

 My role

-I handled discovery, platform research, design, development, and ongoing maintenance — from early conversations with the community to the live platform people use today.
+I handled discovery, platform research, design, development, and initial maintenance — from early conversations with the community to the live platform people use today.

 User interviews revealed a primary desire among Chicago’s Ukrainian community: a straightforward platform for discovering and participating in local events supporting Ukraine.
 Users emphasized the need for immediate access to weekend events, including easy ticketing and directions.
 Long-term planning was less important; instead, they sought a convenient tool to decide how to spend their available time.